brenns10/brennan.io/_posts/2015-08-13-wild-world-of-licensing.md

 ---
 title: The Wild World of Open-Source Licensing
 layout: post
+description: >
+  A brief overview of open source licenses and types, covering GPL, LGPL, MIT, BSD, and more!
+keywords: licensing opensource
 ---

 Imagine that you've just finished an awesome program.
 As a programmer, you're